IbrahimAlgadi/Python2018Course/README.md

 5 - then click that folder and open it, after that click the upload button

-6 - locate the .ipynb file to have it in your control, then you are ready to go
+6 - locate the .ipynb upload it to the file then run it, then you are ready to go

 ## Links